mrcfboolgrns/Monotonic-Regulation-Conditions-for-Boolean-Networks/README.md

-# Boolean Network GUI Tool
+# Reasoning about Monotonic Regulation Conditions for Boolean Gene Regulatory Networks: An Algorithmic Approach

-This tool is a python solver that uses nuXmv in order to solve boolean networks and experiments on them.
+This Python tool utilizes nuXmv in order to solve Boolean networks under constraints.

 ## Requirements